-Transportation challenges for clients to report and seek services, in addition to inaccessibility of health service due to strikes or infection of health-care staff, are resulting in survivors of violence failing to access post rape care in health facilities as child protection partners need to contact private doctors to receive care for clients.
+Transportation challenges for children to report and seek services, in addition to inaccessibility of health services due to strikes or infection of health-care staff, are resulting in survivors of violence failing to access post rape care in health facilities, and Child Protection partners need to contact private doctors to receive care for clients.

 Feedback meetings with Bulawayo, Epworth and Bulilima mentors indicated that the main child protection concerns in these districts were sexual abuse, child neglect, and emotional and physical abuse.
 In Mazoe, children in late primary and secondary schools are victims of sexual abuse by illegal miners resulting in unintended and unwanted pregnancies and unsafe abortions.

 There is a need for advocacy for waiver of access fees for children, adolescents and young mothers when accessing antiretroviral medication.

 The festive season brought an influx of returnees, cases of violence against children continued to increase at points of entry especially Beitbridge border post.
 There is need to scale up protection services at point of entries as well as needs for unaccompanied minors, lactating mothers and support decentralization of child protection services.

 Schools were opened briefly for exam classes and there were reports of protection violations including violence against children (VAC); there are gaps in schools to address

 psychosocial support (PSS) needs.